katzenyo/aws-sa-notes/AWS Solutions Architect Training/Relational Database Service (RDS)/Relational Database Service (RDS) Architecture.md

 - Database as a Service (not the case)
 	- Database Server as a Service (DBSaaS)
 	- Multiple DB on one DB server (instance)
-- Choice of DB engines
+- Designed for SQL DB's
 	- MySQL
 	- MariaDB
 	- PostgreSQL